pseudospindoctor/jupyter_tfq/README.md

 # jupyter_tfq
-Implicit fork of https://github.com/jupyter/docker-stacks in order to create Docker container with Jupyter and Tensorflow Quantum
+Implicit fork of https://github.com/jupyter/docker-stacks in order to create a Docker container with Jupyter and Tensorflow Quantum